Always ready to listen

 There may be a time when formal groups need to be taken (if requested), but this is always done quickly, efficiently and with good humour to form part of the celebrations.

-If the couple have arranged to include some traditional elements such as kissing the chimney-sweep, confetti, giving the bride a horse shoe, cutting the cake, toasting, throwing the bouquet, first dance etc, etc, I will ensure these are captured as they happen with a minimum or no orchestration from me unless requested to do so.
+If the couple have arranged to include some traditional (or contemporary) elements such as confetti, presenting a horse shoe, cutting the cake, toasting, throwing the bouquet, first dance etc. I will ensure these are captured as they happen with a minimum or no orchestration from me unless requested to do so.

-"Ed you don’t fit in a box, you don’t need drones, fireworks or special tools; you got all the craft a photographer needs, an eye for capturing real life as it happens, our wedding photos are amazing xx” Lucy & Kevin
+"Ed you don’t fit in a box, you don’t need drones, fireworks or special tools; you got all the craft a photographer needs, an eye for capturing real life as it happens, our wedding photos are amazing."
+Lucy & Kev